 It’s the middle of the night and an aching, all-consuming pain wakes you from your blissful slumber.
 Your whole body feels stiff and you can’t help but wince as you toss and turn.
 For a second you’re baffled – and then it hits you.
 Yesterday’s workout.
-You tried a new spin class, and that was after your regular weights circuit.
-It felt pretty good in the moment, but now you’re paying the price for your over-ambition.
+You lifted heavier than you ever had before, and clocked more time in the gym than usual.
+You felt like a king in the moment, but now you’re paying the price for your over-ambition.

 Sound familiar?
 Post-workout soreness isn’t anything to call 9-1-1 over, but it certainly isn’t a treat, either.
 Keep reading to learn more about why it happens, and how you can help ease its uncomfortable effects.

 The official term for post-exercise soreness is Delayed-Onset Muscle Soreness (or DOMS, for short).
 Our trusted friend Wikipedia describes it as “the pain and stiffness felt in muscles several hours to days after unaccustomed or strenuous exercise.”
 You know the feeling—a dull, aching pain that comes with tenderness and stiffness.
 When you try to stretch, contract, or put pressure on the affected muscle, you immediately regret it.
 Typically, this soreness peaks about 48 to 72 hours after a workout when your body is in full repair mode trying to rebuild the muscle fibers you tore down during exercise.

 It usually comes down to doing something your muscles aren’t used to.
 Maybe you tried different exercises, engaged your muscles in new ways, or used muscles that you typically don’t use.
 Or (and let’s be honest here), maybe you tried to lift too much or had bad form.
 Lifting/moving awkwardly can increase your risk of soreness and even injury.